Josh Reynolds (rugby league): 2017

 In February, Reynolds was captain of Canterbury's 2017 Auckland Nines squad.
 On 26 April, after weeks of speculation where Reynolds would go after the season's end, he signed a four-year contract with the Wests Tigers.
 The value was believed to be around $3 million over four years.
 It was quoted in many articles that he "felt sick" about leaving the Canterbury club.
 His influence on teammates also evident when club captain, James Graham, appeared visibly upset on the TV show NRL 360 while talking of Reynolds departure at the end of the year.
 In Round 18 against the Newcastle Knights, in his final game at Belmore Oval, he was sent off a winner at the death, with Moses Mbye running 70 metres to score the match winning try, afterwards the crowd ran onto the field to celebrate with Reynolds after securing a 20–18 victory.
 In Round 26 against the St George Illawarra Dragons, Reynolds played his last match in Canterbury colours but injured his ankle in process of scoring his try and sat out most of his farewell match in the 26–20 win at ANZ Stadium.
 Reynolds finished his last year with Canterbury scoring 5 tries from 17 matches.

 2018

 After the departure of Aaron Woods, Reynolds was named as one of 5 co-captains at Wests Tigers, alongside Benji Marshall, Chris Lawrence, Russell Packer and Elijah Taylor.
 Coach Ivan Cleary said, "I just think it's the right model for us right now.
 When we started this preseason it was pretty obvious straight away that there was no real pecking order.
 There was no set culture to adhere to.
-It was all new."
+It was all new".

 Named at five-eighth for round 1, Reynolds was a late withdrawal with a hamstring tear.
-Reynolds then made his long-awaited debut in round 6 against The Manly-Warringah Sea Eagles but suffered a shoulder bone fracture and was ruled out for at least 4–6 weeks.
+Reynolds then made his long-awaited debut in round 6 against Manly but suffered a shoulder bone fracture and was ruled out for at least 4–6 weeks.
+In round 14, against Cronulla-Sutherland Sharks, he captained his first and only game for the Tigers in a 16–24 loss.
 On 17 July, Reynolds was ruled out for the season with a shoulder injury, having scored two tries from his five appearances.